 Thích Quảng Đức self-immolation – Malcolm Browne – 1963 The Immolation Of Thích Quảng Đức – Malcolm Browne

-The self-immolation of Buddhist monk Thích Quảng Đức happened as a protest against the South Vietnamese government’s persecution of Buddhists.
+Buddhist monk Thích Quảng Đức happened as a protest against the South Vietnamese government’s persecution of Buddhists.
 A violent reality that was summed up the context of the War.

 Malcolm Browne was the only western photographer who managed to capture the immolation despite the notice that monks had given to the press that something big would occur within the next few days.